 Within two years of entering Parliament Lord Hague had become Parliamentary Private Secretary to the Chancellor of the Exchequer.
 In 1993 he became Parliamentary Under-Secretary of State at the Department of Social Security.
 He was promoted the following year to Minister of State with responsibility for Social Security and Disabled People.
 He introduced the landmark Disability Discrimination Act in 1995.

 Prime Minister John Major appointed him Secretary of State for Wales in the same year making him, at 34, Britain’s youngest cabinet minister since Harold Wilson in 1947.

 Lord Hague became leader of the Conservative Party after the 1997 General Election, making him, at 36, the youngest leader of a major political party in the United Kingdom in 200 years.

 He set about reforming his party, including giving local party members a decisive say in future leadership elections.
 He led his party to victory in the European elections of 1999 and was widely credited for leading a successful campaign against the country joining the Euro.
 He stood down as leader following the re-election of Tony Blair at the 2001 General Election.

-Mr Hague led the negotiations with the Liberal Democrats following the 2010 General Election that led to the creation of the Coalition Government.
-During his tenure as Foreign Secretary, Mr Hague dealt with one of the most tumultuous periods in modern history with unrest across the Middle East, and crises in Europe.
+Lord Hague led the negotiations with the Liberal Democrats following the 2010 General Election that led to the creation of the Coalition Government.
+During his tenure as Foreign Secretary, Lord Hague dealt with one of the most tumultuous periods in modern history with unrest across the Middle East, and crises in Europe.

 He set about reviving the Foreign and Commonwealth Office, opening new embassies in Latin America and Africa, expanding Britain’s presence in China and India, re-opening the language school, establishing the Diplomatic Academy, and personally visiting 83 countries.